dsyyoung/exploreSG.github.io-main/README.md

 ## Overview

-"Explore Singapore with A Food Journey" is a web-based application that presents users with the question "Will you hang out with me?" followed by two options: "Yes" and "No".
-After this, users will participate in planning for the outing, by selecting preferred date, distination, food and dessert.
+is an interactive web application designed to plan outings through a fun, step-by-step selection process.
+The experience begins with a playful invitation ("Will you hang out with me?"), then guides users through four key planning stages: preferred date, distination, food and dessert.
+At last, it culminates in a personalized digital invitation card showcasing all selected options, building anticipation for the outing.

 ## Features